DanielOttodev/FormBuilder/README.md

 2. Create a 'toolbox' panel of form fields which will be later used to drag and drop onto the work area

----
-From ChatGPT

-1. Define the form structure: Determine the structure of the form you want to build.
-This includes the number of fields, the type of each field, and any validation rules that need to be applied.
-2. Create the form builder interface: Design a user interface for the form builder that allows users to select different types of form fields and drag them onto the canvas.
-3. Implement the drag-and-drop functionality: Use JavaScript to enable users to drag form fields from a sidebar and drop them onto the form builder canvas.
-4. Store form data: Create a data structure to store the form data as users build the form.
-This could be an array, object, or another data structure of your choice.
-5. Render the form: Use JavaScript to render the form as users build it, so they can see how the form will look to end-users.
-6. Implement form validation: Write validation functions in JavaScript to ensure that user input meets the specified requirements.
-7. Save and export the form: Implement functionality that allows users to save the form they have built and export it in a format that can be used on a website or shared with others.

----